markusweigelt/dfg-viewer/Documentation/Index.rst

     # Test your backend login:
     http://example.com/typo3/

-The DFG-Viewer extension assumes the default language is German (&L=0).
-An additionial "website-language" English (&L=1) will be created automatically on installing the DFG-Viewer extension.
+The DFG-Main extension assumes the default language is German (&L=0).
+An additionial "website-language" English (&L=1) will be created automatically on installing the DFG-Main extension.
 This is only relevant for localization of the metadata and structures labels.

 Recommended Steps after Installation